 - Taught students calculus, linear algebra, statistics, upper-level math, and other topics.

-- Developed a problem bank of sample problems for other tutors to use for Take Home Quizzes.
+- Developed a problem bank of sample problems for other tutors to use for taking Home Quizzes.

 - Led calculus test reviews by presenting solutions to math problems in front of 50+ students.